 The free online guide to claiming if you or your child have been injured in a public park, will look at many of the reasons people need to make personal injury claims.
 It will attempt to give you the kind of information you need, so you can learn everything you need to know, in preparation for engaging a personal injury solicitor to process your claim for you.
 We start this guide by taking a look at what an accident in a public park is.

 Next, we move on to discuss several of the legal considerations of such a claim.
 We firstly define exactly what a public space is.
 We also go over who is responsible for ensuring your safety in such places.
-We cover common kinds of claims, and this includes the most common of all kinds of claim, a slip, trip or fall accident.
+We cover common kinds of claims, and this includes the most common of all kinds of claim, a slip, trip or fall accident, such as tripping on pavement accidents.
 We discuss the concept of eligibility, so that you can come to understand whether you may have a valid claim or not.
 We also cover the other side of this equation, proving that a third party is liable to pay you compensation for your injuries.

 What Is An Accident In A Public Park?